mariojacob/z-downloads/readme.txt

 1. Overview of all uploaded files

-2. Detailed view ZIP archive
+2. Overview of all archives

+3. Dashboard widget with download statistics

+4. Detailed download statistics

-3. Detail view file with audio player
+5. Detail view from a audio file with audio player

-4. Dashboard with download statistics

-5. Create a new archive
+6. Available shortcodes for this archive

-6. Archive overview in a table
+7. Use case in a post

+8. Download statistics from a single archive

 == Changelog ==